steeling/controller-runtime-exercise/README.md

 1. Which controller option controls how often Level-based reconciliation occurs: Resync after

-1. Which event types are passed in on level based reconciliation: Update, Create, Delete
+1. Which event types are passed in on level based reconciliation: Update, Create, Delete for edge based reconciliation but for level based it should be started periodically

 1. What is the difference between the `builder.Builder`'s `For`, `Owns` and `Watches` methods: For is for which resource kind is used i.e MyApps, Owns: the MyApp will own the CRs instances,

 1. What happens if 10 updates to the same object occur in rapid succession (ie: before a single Reconcile occurs)?
 How many times is Reconcile called, and with which version of the object?: The events will be added to the reconciliation queue and will be handled in order for the atest version of the object

-1. How can you control the speed of reconciliation: Requeue after
+1. How can you control the speed of reconciliation: Requeue after or SyncPeriod

 1. How can you retry a failed reconiliation at a later time: Requeue after

-1. What happens to child objects if you delete a watched object: the child will also be delted
+1. What happens to child objects if you delete a watched object: the child will also be deleted

 1. Does the reconciler trigger on updates to the watched object, updates to the child object, or both? both